spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/marketplace/install-the-marketplace-merchant-portal-core-feature.md

 {% info_block warningBox "Warning" %}

-If you're getting `Missing write access to node_modules/mp-profile`, delete this *file* and make a *folder* with the same name.
+If you're getting `Missing write access to node_modules/mp-profile`, delete the `node_modules/mp-profile` file and create a *folder* with the same name.

 {% endinfo_block %}